pivotal/docs-tap/convention-service/about.md

 # Convention Service

-## Overview
+## <a id="overview"></a>Overview

-The Convention Service provides a means for people in operational roles to express their hard-won knowledge and opinions about how apps should run on Kubernetes as a convention.
+Convention Service provides a means for people in operational roles to express their hard-won knowledge and opinions about how applications should run on Kubernetes as a convention.
-The Convention Service applies these opinions to fleets of developer workloads as they are deployed to the platform, saving operator and developer time.
+Convention Service applies these opinions to fleets of developer workloads as they are deployed to the platform, saving operator and developer time.

-The service is comprised of two components:
+The service is composed of two components:

 * **The convention controller:**
   The convention controller provides the metadata to the convention server and executes the updates Pod Template Spec as per the convention server's requests.